wirebits/ArduinoHID-Scripter/README.md

 # Setup and Installation of Arduino IDE
 1. Download Arduino IDE from <a href="https://www.arduino.cc/en/software">here</a> according to your Operating System.<br>
 2. Install it.<br>
+3. Done!
+All required libraries are pre-installed in Arduino IDE.<br>

 # Mnemonic Table
 <table>